Kagirim/kagiri-portfolio-and-blog/README.md

 ### Blogs

-1. [Title of Blog 1](link-to-blog-1) - A brief description or teaser of the blog.
+1. Mastering Goal Setting (Kagirim.github.io/) - A brief description or teaser of the blog.

 ## How to Access

-To explore my portfolio, visit [link-to-portfolio] (kagirim.github.io).
+To explore my portfolio, visit [Kagirim.github.io /blog-single.html] (kagirim.github.io).

 ## Contributing